Waterford West, Queensland: Geography

+The suburb is west of the Logan River and Waterford.
 The eastern boundary and part of the southern boundary follow the course of the Logan River.

 The suburb is home to Marsden State High School in the west.

 It has a shopping centre called Waterford Plaza close to a road bridge across the Logan.
 Around this area the main roads, Kingston Road and Loganlea Road intersect.
 The area currently has some retail development as well as historical significance to Logan City.
 The centre adjoins a large lagoon known as Tygum Lagoon.

 History

 In April 1885, several portions of subdivided land in an area known as Waterford North and South were advertised for auction by John Cameron.
 A map advertising the land shows the location of the subdivisions in proximity to the Upper Logan railway line and Tweed railway line and the Logan River.
 The land was owned by Henry Jordan and a supplement advertising the auction states that there was a quarry and sawmill on the land as well as two lagoons supplying fresh and pure water.

-Waterford West State School opened on 27 January 1976.
+Residential development began in Waterford West in the 1970s, with a drive-in theater being built in 1974.
+Waterford West was affected by the 1974 Brisbane floods, with two houses being washed away, however, the bridge remained intact.
+In 1978, Waterford was split into two, with Waterford West officially becoming a suburb in 1987.

-Marsden State High School opened on 27 January 1987.
+The Waterford West State School opened on 27 January 1976, and the Marsden State High School opened on 27 January 1987.